 – Krishnamurti, Dialogue 1 Saanen, Switzerland - 25 July 1969

 Darkness is ignorance and sin.
-By definition, then, Sun serves as humanity’s moral compass and people’s morale.
-He is our savior, physically and metaphysically.
+By definition, then, sun serves as a moral compass and as people’s morale.
+For many, sun is their savior, physically and metaphysically.

 Without further ado, let’s look at how we can restore our connection to our Greatest ally:

 Let’s start with the obvious.
 If they are trying to block the sun where you live; if there are lines on the sky; and if those in power have at any point prevented you from getting out of your home or 15-minute city, you probably need to move.

 If your skin is sensitive to sunlight and you are prone to sunburns, start cleaning up your diet.
 Avoid seed oils and anything processed.
 Switch to whole foods, local and seasonal produce.

 Throw away your sunscreen, commercial cosmetics, sprays of any sort, and pretty much anything with a barcode.

 Bin your sunglasses.
 Let your eyes get used to natural light.
 Make eye contact with your fellow humans.